 Am I covered by MSPs or health insurance?
 Do I need a doctor’s referral?

 *Important Note about Insurance Coverage and Reimbursement:

-Osteopathic health care is not currently covered by MSPs in British Columbia.
+Osteopathic health care is not currently covered by MSP in British Columbia.
 Although Osteopathy may be covered by your insurance company, some insurance providers have very specific requirements that you must meet in order to receive reimbursement.

 Some insurance companies require that you receive a doctor’s referral.
 Others require that your Osteopathic Practitioner be registered with a particular registration body such as the Canadian College of Osteopathy or the Society of the Promotion of Manual Practice Osteopathy (SPMPO).
-Still others (particularly Green Shields) require that your Osteopathic Practioner be an active registered practitioner in another field.
+Still others (particularly Green Shield) require that your Osteopathic Practitioner be an active registered practitioner in another field.
 Therefore, some insurance providers will only reimburse your claim if your Osteopathic Practitioner is also an RMT, Physiotherapist or Chiropractor.